ibm-cloud-docs/dr-automation-powervs/navigation-panel.md

 ## Inventory tab
 {: #inventory-tab}

-The Inventory tab provides a detailed overview of the resources attached to the KSYS cluster, segmented by sites (e.g., USA, DAL).
-It is used to monitor and manage the resources associated with each site, such as system types, managed VMs, and cores.
+The Inventory tab provides a detailed overview of the resources that are attached to the KSYS cluster, segmented by sites (for example, USA, DAL).
+This tab is used to monitor and manage the resources associated with each site, such as system types, managed VMs, and cores.

 This information allows users to track resource utilization efficiently across sites and system types.

-Following are the details:
+The following list provides details for each option:

 - **Site-Specific Inventory**:
-   - Displays information for each site separately (e.g., USA, DAL).
+   - Displays information for each site separately (for example, USA, DAL).
-   - Each site is categorized by system type (e.g., `s922`).
+   - Each site is categorized by system type (for example, `s922`).

 - **Managed VMs**:
    - Shows the total number of managed VMs for each system type in the site.